-Ketamine is, in essence, an anesthesia drug that has been used in medical settings since the 1970s, especially in veterinary medicine.
+It is, in essence, an anesthesia drug that has been used in medical settings since the 1970s. especially in veterinary medicine.
 Ketamine is defined as a dissociative drug, in that it induces disassociation and detachment from reality.
 It is also categorized as a hallucinogen.

 The chemical compound ketamine hydrochloride blocks the neurotransmitter receptors for glutamate and aspartate, which induces a sense of detachment from reality, and inhibits the sensation of pain and other stimuli, among other things.

-Ketamine is sold as a white, crystalline powder that can be snorted, as well as in tablets and in liquid form.
+We can find it as a white, crystalline powder that can be snorted, as well as in tablets and in liquid form.
 It is sometimes smoked, usually with cannabis.
-The effect of ketamine begins quickly – within about 30 seconds to 20 minutes, depending on the method of intake – and lasts about 45 to 90 minutes.
+The effect begins quickly – within about 30 seconds to 20 minutes, depending on the method of intake – and lasts about 45 to 90 minutes.

 A bit of history

 It was first synthesized in 1962 by a chemist working for an American pharmaceutical company, who was searching for an alternative to the anesthetic phencyclidine (PCP), a drug with many adverse side effects.
 Ketamine was patented for use as an anesthetic drug in humans after various experiments revealed that its main effect was dissociation.
 It was first used as a medical anesthetic in the 1970s to treat wounded soldiers during the Vietnam War.